WOLF Perspective. 25th April 2021

 Naturally I found a similar interest with a passion that now spans across four decades, allowing me to witness everyday cars mature into collectible classics.
 My fascination is less about the value or rarity of a classic car, but more to do with how they make you feel.
 For lack of a better expression I call this feeling “Cool”, and it’s a phenomenon more commonly felt in classics that are well driven, rather than with those that live untouched in showroom garage spaces.

 There are also particular relationships between drivers and their daily classics with key ingredients towards that sense of coolness.
 I was one of the youngest Mercedes classic car enthusiasts around and have always considered myself cool when driving a classic Merc.
 Back then the cars were older than me, but today my cool classic Mercs are often younger than me.
 This led me to ponder on what exactly makes a cool classic car, and if there is a way to identify the perfect classic car at any point in time?

 Focus & Disclaimer

-This article focuses on Mercedes Benz cars, though I’m sure some information here could work with other car brands.
+My focus is on Mercedes Benz cars, though some information could relate to other car brands.
 This article is not about identifying the next or most desirable classic Mercedes, but more about finding the right “Cool Classic Mercedes”.
 I’d like to be clear and upfront that I am not an absolute purist or expert.
 The information in this article is based upon my own experiences, information, research and has not been verified or approved by any other authority.
-I’ve written this primarily for my own clarity so please don’t follow my suggestions and blame me if they don’t work out for you.
+I’ve written this primarily for my own clarity so it may not work for everyone.